legowiifun/GeometryDashCheatAPI/about.md

 # Cheats API

-An API Mod to allow potential cheat mods to communicate with cheat indicator mods and safe mode mods
+This is an API Mod to allow potential cheat mods to communicate with cheat indicator mods and safe mode mods.
+If you have any problems, or you want me to add another ruleset, let me know at https://github.com/legowiifun/GeometryDashCheatAPI